In my last post, I wrote about the deep roots of shame. I was invited by a reader to write a post about how we exit the hell realm of shame.

 Step 6.
 Body scan.
 Notice where in your body you hold shame.
 For me, it’s in my hips, pelvis and low back.
 For others it’s the stomach, intestines, jaw, or throat.
 Learn to gently bring attention to where in your body you are holding tension.
 Try to go inside that area and just “breathe into the area”.
 What feelings, thoughts, images arise?

 In the end, the paradigm shift involves becoming our own best friend.
 That crippling, crushing voice may never absolutely recede.
-But when it comes up and starts to bully you, know that it is no match for the compassionate voice of your True Self, the Leader, the one who knows what’s really going on.
+But when it comes up and starts to bully you, know that it is no match for the compassionate voice of your True Self, the one who knows what’s really going on.
 The goal is bigger than ending the shaming voice.
 This is just a means to an end.
 The end is becoming a lover of life, of yourself, and of others.
 It’s a spiritual path we’re on, and silencing the voice of shame is a critical first step.